Afrofuturism & Interrupted Black Identity

 It seems inescapable that the origins of Afrofuturism lie in the sense of Cultural alienation from within the African diaspora.

-From this perspective, Afrofuturism may be viewed as an effort to reconstruct a new Black identity within the inescapable framework of a fundamentally Western Cultural experience.
+From this perspective, Afrofuturism may be defined as an effort to reconstruct a new Black identity within the inescapable framework of a fundamentally Western Cultural experience.

 Afrofuturism is therefore not the product of direct African Cultural experience, but can be understood as an effort to reclaim the self-esteem that would have been ingrained by possessing the imagined African identity that could have potentially emerged from an African Cultural experience uninterrupted by the Cultural alienation and dislocation occasioned primarily by Slavery.

 The negative effect of Slavery on Black Self-esteem has been explored extensively, and in Willie L Morrow’s, 400 Years Without A Comb, the concept of Black beauty that arose during Slavery in which natural ‘nappy’ hair was viewed as ‘ugly’ is a simple and effective example of the negative Psychological effects of Slavery on the Black Psyche or as Morrow terms it, the ‘inferiority seed’ that was implanted which Afrofuturism seeks to uproot.

 One of the implications of the origins of Afrofuturism is therefore that in reclaiming lost identity and self-esteem within the context of Cultural dislocation, at the outset, Afrofuturism’s outlook and motifs naturally and invariably emerged out of the actual Cultural experience of its alienated Creators i.e. African-Americans experiencing Western Culture by virtue of the inescapable inertia of Historical events.

 A manifestation of this phenomenon is perhaps the use of Western Industrial technological Motifs in combination with African aesthetics in the conception and creation of Afrofuturist expression…This is natural and hardly surprising.